 Most states recognize the federal 501(c)(3) status as valid for state corporate tax exemption.
 California and Texas are big exceptions, requiring their own application process for charity status in their state.
 Several other states require a separate application, but those are typically simpler registrations.

-Nobody knows this process better than us.
+Nobody knows this process better than Foundation Group’s experts.
 Our team members are career professionals who understand exactly what is required for your organization to succeed.
-We have assisted over 22,000 organizations since our inception in 1995 and have maintained a 100% IRS approval rate.

 Our team is managed by IRS-licensed tax professionals.
-Our approach is to work with you, one- on-one, helping you properly structure your nonprofit, not only for IRS approval, but also for long-term success.
-And once you are approved, we provide ongoing, state and federal compliance services throughout the life of your nonprofit.
+We’ll work with you to properly structure your nonprofit, not only for IRS approval but also for long-term success.
+And once you’re approved, we provide ongoing state and federal compliance services throughout the life of your nonprofit.